History of karshi

-The social centre of the city then changed to a strongly fortified feudal castle on the site of today’s settlement of Shulluktepa.
+The city’s social centre then changed to a strongly fortified feudal castle on today’s settlement of Shulluk-tepa.
 This city was called Nakhshab or Nasaf.
 In the course of the campaigns of Genghis Khan, this city was also affected.
-About 100 years later ruler Khan Kebek had a residence built, which was about 12-14 km away from Nasaf.
-This residence was called Karshi, which means “palace”.
-Over time, more and more inhabitants moved near the residence, until finally a whole town was built.
-Nasaf, on the other hand, lost its importance and was finally abandoned.
+About 100 years later, the then ruler Khan Kebek had a residence built about 12-14 km away from Nasaf.
+This residence was called Karshi, which meant “palace”.
+With time, more and more inhabitants moved near the residence until a whole town was finally built.
+Nasaf, on the other hand, lost its importance and was eventually abandoned.

 General information about karshi

-- The population of Kashkadarya province: approx. 3 million (as of 2019)
+- Population of Kashkadarya province: approx. 3 million (as of 2019)